NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/what_is_a_3d_model.md

 Both surface model and point cloud files can also include color data that is either captured as part of the 3D digitization process or authored as part of data post processing or during a 3D modeling workflow.

-A more in-depth look at the anatomy of 3D files can be found in the “Anatomy of a 3D Model” section in the Appendix.
+A more in-depth look at the anatomy of 3D files can be found in the [Anatomy of a 3D Model](/appendix.html#ii-anatomy-of-a-3d-model) section in the Appendix.

 ###        3.1.1.
 Creating 3D Models

 This section includes some general guidance regarding commonly used 3D creation techniques.
-A more in-depth analysis of each technique can be found in the Appendix section “Common 3D Capture and 3D Creation Techniques and Software.”
+A more in-depth analysis of each technique can be found in the Appendix section [Common 3D Capture and 3D Creation Techniques and Software](/appendix.html#3d_capturee_and_3d_creation_techniques_and_software).

 Broadly speaking, creating a 3D model of a cultural resource will entail either a 3D digitization or 3D modeling workflow.
 The former uses a chain of equipment and software to capture a cultural resource’s likeness in 3D; the latter typically involves a 3D artist or designer building a 3D reconstruction or illustration of the same.